-The Committee expects the management of the Corporation to operate in compliance with the Corporation's Code of Conduct and corporate policies; with laws and regulations governing the Corporation; and to maintain strong financial reporting and control processes.
+The Committee members will act in accordance with the Corporation's Code of Conduct for Employees and Directors.
+The Committee expects the management of the Corporation to operate in compliance with the Corporation's Code of Conduct for Employees and Directors and with corporate policies; with laws and regulations governing the Corporation; and to maintain strong financial reporting and control processes.